top of page

 Private collection Claude Gauthier, four framed Zilon drawings including PANDÉMIK and PUNK, works on paper, personal collection

-A Founding Artist of Montreal Public Art
+A Founding Artist of Public Art in Montreal

 Comments